nmerange/nmerange.github.io/_posts/2020-01-11-My-analysis-of the-next-decade-in-economics.md

 ---
-title: " My 2017 Anyalysis on the next decade in economics"
+title: " My 2017 Analysis on the next decade in economics"
 categories:
   - Economics
   - 2017